joshcanhelp/josh-to-11/content/md/post/52-spam-what-is-it-what-does-it-do-why-am-i-sending-it-who-cares.md

 ---
 title: "Spam: what is it? what does it do? why am I sending it? who cares?"
 layout: post
-excerpt: ""
+excerpt: "I had an interesting conversation with a colleague recently about what constitutes spam email and how we could go about avoiding it."
 date: 2008-11-04 16:00:06
 modified: 2016-10-20 16:44:20
 permalink: spam-what-is-it-what-does-it-do-why-am-i-sending-it-who-cares/index.html
-tags: ["Email", "Email", "Email", "Email", "Newegg", "Spam", "Technology Marketing", "Vwvortex", "Email"]
+tags: ["Email", "Marketing"]
 featured_img:
 wpid: 370
 ---